erikologic/secret-party-online-3d-videochat/aws-cdk/README.md

 In order to configure DuckDNS, its token will be passed unencrypted to the instance via userdata.
 This is an accepted security risk - if you agree, skip the section below.

-If you don't feel comfortable with this choice, you can:
+If you don't feel comfortable with this choice, you will have to [manually deploy/launch the app](#manually-deploylaunch-the-app) on the instance
-- disable all the safety/type checks around any `DUCKDNS` env
-- disable the deployment of userdata
-- log in the EC2 via Session Manager
-- run commands from `script/deploy.sh` on the instance manually

 ## Useful commands